 Tengboche monastery skyline

-Situated in the beautiful Sagarmatha National Park some 3,870m above sea level, this is perhaps the Khumbu (Everest) region’s most famous Buddhist sites.
-It’s a place of huge importance to the Sherpa community, and a popular stop on the Everest Base Camp Trek.
+Situated in the beautiful Sagarmatha National Park, some 3,870m above sea level, this is perhaps the Khumbu (Everest) region’s most famous Buddhist site.
+It’s a place of huge importance to the Sherpa community and a popular stop on the Everest Base Camp Trek.

 World Peace Pagoda